tkishel/pe_tune/DESIGN.md

 maximum_cpu_puppetserver = 24
 ```

-Since ReservedCodeCache is limited to a maximum of 2 GB, and each jruby requires an estimated 128 MB of ReservedCodeCache, the maximum number of jrubies is effectively limited to a maximum of 24.
+Since ReservedCodeCache is limited to a maximum of 2 GB, and each jruby requires an estimated 85 MB of ReservedCodeCache, the maximum number of jrubies is effectively limited to a maximum of 24.
+But note we allocate 96 MB of reserved code cache per jruby when possible.

 ```
 minimum_ram_puppetserver = 512